farhankaz/PassThrough/README.md

 # PassThrough
 Passthrough Flow for Akka Streams

-Implementation a passthrough flow for Akka Streams.
-It's common to have a stage in your Akka Streams flow that takes am effectful action in a context.
-For example, you are processing a Kafka message then doing some data proecssing and then committing a Kafka offset.
-Since Akka Stream are built as pipelines that transform the data flowing, there is not a simple way to pass along a 'context' or for example an offset to be committed.
-Also fan-out shapes like AlsoTo or Broadcast don't by themselves do the trick becase you want to ensure the processing happens serially (i.e. affectfully process the message and only then commit the offset).
+It's common to have a stage in your Akka Streams flow that takes an effectful action in a context.
+For example, you might 1) receive a Kafka message, 2) Do some data processing for it, 3) Commit a new Kafka offset.
+In Akka Streams pipelines that transform the flowing data, there usually isn't an elegant way to pass along a 'context' or for example an offset to be committed.
+Also fan-out shapes like AlsoTo or Broadcast don't by themselves do the trick becase you want to ensure the processing happens serially before later pipeline stages (i.e. affectfully process the message and only then commit the offset).

 ```text
         ------A => B ------